wp-plugins/wordpress-seo/readme.txt

 * XML Sitemaps with:
  	* Images
 	* Configurable removal of post types and taxonomies
-	* Pages or posts that have been noindexed will not show in XML sitemap.
+	* Pages or posts that have been noindexed will not show in XML sitemap (but can if you want them too).
 * XML News Sitemaps.
 * .htaccess and robots.txt editor.
 * Basic import functionality for HeadSpace2 and All in One SEO.